dharmit/syscalls/src/cat-filename.md

 it was able to read all the requested bytes.

 `"\177ELF\2\1\1\3\0\0\0\0\0\0\0\0\3\0>\0\1\0\0\0\320v\2\0\0\0\0\0"...` is the content of the file being read.
-Trying to open `lib64/libc.so.6` will show a whole lot of gibberish because it's a binary file.
+Trying to open `lib64/libc.so.6` will seem a lot of gibberish because it's a binary file.
 A better way to read its contents is:
 ```shell
 $ od -bc /lib64/libc.so.6 | head